JasselD/JasselNotes/COMP610/Big O notation.md

 	 3. O(1) for the addition operation inside the loop
 	 4. O(1) for the returning the result
 	 5. O(1) + O(n) + O(1)+O(1) = O(n)
 - It is also linear, the amount of work increases at a constant rate as the input grows.
-If the size of array doubles, then the numb
+If the size of array doubles, then the number of iterations through the loop also doubles